SwapnilKumbhare/video-jot/README.md

 # video-jot
-Web Application for video ideas
+Web Application for video ideas.
 Built with NodeJS, MongoDB and HandlebarsJS